eugeniomiro/eugeniomiro/mens_sana_in_corpore_sano.md

 # Mens Sana in corpore sano

-My wife watch these videos to train daily, trying to keep a healthy body and mind.
+My wife and I watch these videos to train daily, trying to keep a healthy body and mind.

 * [Heather Robertson Youtube channel](https://www.youtube.com/c/Heatherrobertsoncom)